Visual Arts

 Students must be over 16 years of age.

-Learners under 16 require parental consent.
+Learners under 16 require parental consent (via application tick-box and email).

 Otago Polytechnic is known for high quality, hands on learning that leads to strong outcomes.
 With excellent student satisfaction, high graduate employment rates, and a commitment to sustainability, it’s a place where practical skills meet purpose.
 Their award winning programmes span design, fashion, creative arts, trades, health, and business, giving you real experience and real confidence for whatever comes next.